treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 Also keep in mind that there are often small projects that you can make big contributions to at the sprints simply because they're in great need.
 Sometimes people even start a project *at the sprints* because it's easier to get help from others when **you're in a room full of folks who might know a few things about the technology you're using**.
-If you join a newer or smaller project at the sprints (or start your own), you'll often be able to find a whole bunch of low-hanging fruit that hasn't been done only because no one has had the time to work on it yet.
+If you join a newer or smaller project at the sprints (or start your own), you'll often be able to find a whole bunch of low-hanging fruit that hasn't been taken care of only because no one has had the time to work on it yet.

 ### Attend the intro to the sprints the night before